Swimming in Australia

 Swimming in Australia refers to the sport of swimming played in Australia.
 The sport has a high level of participation in the country both recreational and professional.

 History

-Frederick Lane was the first Australian Olympic swimmer.
+Frederick Lane was the first male Australian Olympic swimmer.He competed at the 1900 Paris Olympics, and won two gold medals in the 200m freestyle and 200m obstacle race.
+He was also the first person to swim 100 yards under 1 minute in 1902.

 Governing body

 Swimming Australia is the national sporting body.

 Tournaments

 Australian Swim Team known as The Dolphins participates in major competitions: